A Novel Mechanism for Enhancing Checkpoint Blockade in Cancer Immunotherapy - sCTLA-4

 sCTLA-4 acts through multiple mechanisms to enhance checkpoint blockade and anti-tumor immune responses.

-• Competitive inhibition: By binding to B7 ligand, sCTLA-4 competitively inhibits the interaction between B7 ligand and membrane-bound CTLA-4, thereby preventing down-regulation of T cell activation.
+• Competitive inhibition: By binding to B7 ligands, sCTLA-4 competitively inhibits the interaction between B7 ligands and membrane-bound CTLA-4, thereby preventing down-regulation of T cell activation.

 • Amplification of costimulatory signals: In addition to blocking CTLA-4-mediated inhibitory signals, sCTLA-4 enhances CD28-mediated costimulatory signals and promotes robust activation and effector functions of T cells.